CareDailyAI/botlab/com.ppc.Lesson1-Microservices/README.md

-# Lesson 1 : Real-time Data
+# Lesson 1 : Microservices

 Welcome to the world of bot microservices.
 The first lesson here is the most involved, but once you get through it then you can more or less rapidly create your own bot-drive smart home services.